You can use our Contact Form, or the contact details on our website, to contactdus with any questions you may have about privacy or data protection.

 We try to ensure that all information you provide to us is transferred securely via the website (always check for the padlock symbol and “https” at the beginning of the URL).
 Unfortunately, the transmission of information via the internet is not completely secure.
 Although we will do our best to protect your personal information, we cannot guarantee the security of your information transmitted to our site; any transmission is at your own risk.
 Once we have received your information, we will use strict procedures and security features to try to prevent unauthorised access.

-All information you provide to us is stored securely, including in a physically secure environment, on our secure servers, and on third party secure servers in relation to our customer relationship management system.
+All information you provide to us is stored securely, including in a physically secure environment, on our secure servers, and on third party secure servers in relation to our customer relationship management system and website provider.

 What rights do you have in respect of your personal information?